-Every now and then, everyone needs a little help from their friends.
+Every now and then, we all need a little help from our friends.
 And from orientation to graduation, we're here to support you.
-We've got a whole team ready to help with career planning, physical and mental well-being, finances, academic success, and much more.
+We have a whole team ready to help with career planning, physical and mental well-being, finances, academic success, and much more.

-Our on-campus services include (just to name a few):
+Our on-campus services include: